elastic/integrations/packages/ibmmq/docs/README.md

 ## Compatibility

-This integration has been tested against `IBM MQ v9.1` and `IBM MQ v9.2`.
-The ibmmq `qmgr` data stream is compatible with a containerized distribution of IBM MQ (since version 9.1.0).
+This integration has been tested against IBM MQ v9.1 and IBM MQ v9.2.
+The ibmmq qmgr data stream is currently only compatible with a [containerized distribution of IBM MQ](https://hub.docker.com/r/ibmcom/mq).

 ## Prerequisites